In a world of CRMs, email automation, and lead scoring, it’s hard to believe that a 50-year-old sales methodology still has merit.

 How do you know if Sandler sales is right for your organization?

-As a general set of principles, the Sandler Selling System can apply to any large sales in nearly any industry.
+As a general set of principles, the Sandler Selling System can apply to large sales in nearly any industry.
 If you become a trusted advisor to your customer, they’ll be more likely to buy from you.

 The real challenge is identifying the right buyers rather than convincing people to buy.